Paulo New

 I worked relentlessly from the hospital to ensure the business stayed afloat.
 We signed our Series B round from there.
 I was undergoing treatment and holding meetings with everyone via Skype, while my two co-founders came to visit once or twice a week.

-Looking in hindsight, I bet my cancer was the psychosomatic result of that anger episode that consumed me alive.
-To this day, when my wife sees somebody holding a grudge, she says: “watch out because anger gives you cancer”.
+In hindsight, I bet my cancer was the psychosomatic result of that anger episode that consumed me alive.
+To this day, when my wife sees somebody holding a grudge, she says: “Watch out: anger gives you cancer”.
 I believe she is right.

-The culmination of our efforts materialized in the form of monumental achievements.
-We eventually got the approved regulations for private cars in São Paulo, and later other cities in Brazil.
-We became the only company in Brazil that had a complete mobility portfolio, you could choose whether you wanted to use a taxi or a private car.
+The culmination of our efforts materialized into monumental achievements.
+We eventually got the approved regulations for private cars in São Paulo, and later, other cities in Brazil.
+We became the only company in Brazil with a complete mobility portfolio — you could choose whether you wanted to use a taxi or a private car.

-In 2017, we closed the largest round of venture capital in the history of Brazil, with investments from DiDi and SoftBank.
-One year later, we sold 99 to DiDi and went on to become Brazil’s first unicorn.
+In 2017, we closed the largest round of venture capital in our country’s history, with investments from DiDi and SoftBank.
+One year later, we sold 99 to DiDi and became Brazil’s first unicorn.

 99 Unicorn